Big win for $1T infrastructure bill: Dems, GOP come together

 Tuesday's Infrastructure Investment and Jobs Act started with a group of 10 senators who seized on Biden’s campaign promise to draft a scaled-down version of his initial $2.3 trillion proposal, one that could more broadly appeal to both parties in the narrowly divided Congress, especially the 50-50 Senate.

 It swelled to a 2,700-page bill backed by the president and also business, labor and farm interests.
-It drew an expansive alliance of senators and a bipartisan group in the House.
+Over time, it drew an expansive alliance of senators and a bipartisan group in the House.

 In all, 19 Republicans joined all Democrats in voting for Senate passage.
 Vice President Kamala Harris, as presiding officer, announced the final tally.